edgarrc/DOTNETCORE-deploy/README.md

 Yes, so far the vulnebarilities scans on this image droped from 84 (8 criticals) from 2.2.1 slim to 22 (1 critical) from 3.1 slim.

+And saved 4 min execution time from github action compared to executing these same steps manually on your own dockerfile.

 ## Using:

 ```